emaloney/MBDataEnvironment/README.md

 In this example, the `BOOL` variable `isFemale` would hold the value `YES`.

-> Parenthetical grouping can also be used within boolean expressions to ensure specific evaluation logic.
+> Parenthetical grouping can also be used within boolean expressions to ensure specific evaluation order.

 In addition to the expected boolean operators, a number of boolean comparators are supported as well.